 Handicap

-Reserved mainly for league play, refers to the amount of pins added to your score in order to level the field of play with less advanced players.
+Reserved mainly for league play, it refers to the amount of pins added to your score to level the field of play with less advanced players.

 Head pin